raul23/search-ebooks/README.rst

 re-converting PDF files which is a very time consuming process, specially if it is a document with hundreds of pages. `DiskCache`_, a disk and file backed cache library, is used by the ``search-ebooks`` script.

+A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up searching and hence avoid re-converting the PDF files again in future searching.

 Summary of results
 ^^^^^^^^^^^^^^^^^^